jamieyap/mbridge-randomized-trial/README.md

 ## About this Repository

 The material in this repository is a supplement to the manuscript titled _`Self-Interest vs. Prosocial Appeals to Engage: Leveraging Self-Relevance to Promote Self-Monitoring of Alcohol Use Among College Students'_, submitted for consideration to the journal, Health Psychology.
-This repository contains code and documentation relating to the curation of data and testing of hypotheses, as well as exploratory analyses for the MBRIDGE Micro-Randomized Trial.
+This repository contains code and documentation relating to the curation of data and testing of hypotheses, as well as exploratory analyses for the MBRIDGE Micro-Randomized Trial (MRT).

-_Keywords: Causal Inference, Intensive Longitudinal Data, Adaptive Interventions, Mobile Health (mHealth), Micro-Randomized Trial_
+_Keywords: Causal Inference, Intensive Longitudinal Data, Adaptive Interventions, Mobile Health (mHealth), Micro-Randomized Trial (MRT)_

 ## Appendices to Manuscript